vestrel00/contacts-android/docs/basics/query-contacts.md

 This library provides the `BroadQuery` API that allows you to get the exact same search results as the native Contacts app!
-This query lets the Contacts Provider perform the search using its own custom matching algorithm via the `whereAnyContactDataPartiallyMatches` function.
+This query lets the Contacts Provider perform the search using its own custom matching algorithm via the `wherePartiallyMatches` function.
 This type of query is the basis of an app that does a broad search of the Contacts Provider.
 The technique is useful for apps that want to implement functionality similar to the People app's contact list screen.

 An instance of the `BroadQuery` API is obtained by,